fenixkz/rl_journey/Lesson-4/theory.md

 If you are confused at this point, let's digest an important point of PPO.
 You might think, **how is it possible that we have old and new policies in on-policy algorithms?**

 This is where things get interesting.
 In a strict on-policy algorithm like A2C, you're right, we don't really have a notion of an "old" and "new" policy; we collect data, update once and then discard this data.
-But PPO's key innovation is to reuse that same batch of data for multiple updates.
+But another PPO's key innovation in addition to safe updates is data efficiency.
+The authors of PPO said, what if we were to re-use the sample that we just gathered and not discard it once we found gradients?
 It is this reuse that creates the need for the old vs. new policy distinction within an on-policy framework.

 This is different from truly off-policy methods like DQN, which use a large Replay Buffer to store data gathered by many past versions of the policy.
 Proximal Policy Optimization uses the importance sampling ratio, yet it's still considered an on-policy algorithm.
 So, let's see how that's possible!